 CITES restrictions do not apply to Asian and South Pacific grown Swietenia as their plantations are sustainably managed and controlled.

 The United States has always been the largest importer and consumer of American mahogany accounting for around 77% of the world market.
 Dominican Republic and Canada are also significant importers.
 Germany, Spain and Denmark have been the largest European importers, although total European imports pale in comparison to those of the United States at only 3% of the world market.

 Despite international efforts, illegal logging is still taking place in some parts of South America today with 80% of this illegal timber being supplied to the USA by criminal operations.
 Since January 2019, Interpol has categorized illegal logging as organized crime.

 Since the 21st Century most intercepted illegal American mahogany has originated from Brazil, Peru or Belize.
 Significant seizures have occurred in the United States, United Kingdom, Germany, Belgium, Poland, and Spain.
-And then of course there is the suppressive, racist, and totalitarian regime of Communist China... no one knows for sure as they withhold cooperation with the rest of the world (unless it suits their agenda), but we can surmise that they are probably one of, if not the worst violators.
+And then of course there is the suppressive, racist, and totalitarian regime of Communist China... no one knows for sure as they withhold cooperation with the rest of the world (unless it suits their agenda), but we could surmise that they may be one of the worst, if not the worst violators.

 Genuine mahogany consists of only 3 species.

 Two of the three species are and have been of commercial interest in the timber trade.

 All species of mahogany are restricted in their native locations.